booksmartdesign/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the Book-Smart Design Blog

-I'm glad you are here.
-I plan to talk about ...
+I'm glad you are here!
+I plan to talk about books I'm reading, my favorite quotes, designs inspired by thoughful words, and prompts to share your own story.